hmcts/hwf-staffapp/features/README.md

 To run the standard Cucumber test suite, use:

-$ cucumber features
+$ bundle exec cucumber features

 To run the all scenarios in a particular feature file:

-$ cucumber features/landing_page.feature
+$ bundle exec cucumber features/landing_page.feature

 To run a particular scenario using line number:

-$ cucumber features/landing_page.feature:10
+$ bundle exec cucumber features/landing_page.feature:10

 To run in a browser: